Last Updated on: 10th November 2023, 10:03 am

-If your parrot lays eggs and begins incubating them, you may think that chicks will soon follow.
-However, there are still dangers ahead.
-Unfortunately, some parrots destroy their own eggs.
+If a parrot lays eggs and starts incubating them, you may feel confident that chicks will soon follow.
+Unfortunately, risks remain because some parrots destroy their eggs.

-Parrots break their eggs due to fear or stress, inadequate nesting boxes, a lack of enrichment, nutritional deficiencies, being unprepared to brood, or crush their eggs accidentally.
+Parrots break their eggs due to fear or stress, inadequate nesting boxes, a lack of enrichment, nutritional deficiencies, being unprepared to brood (inexperience), or accidentally crushing their eggs.

-If your parrot is destroying its clutch, provide a more spacious environment, a protected nest, fake eggs, and minimize disturbances around the nest.
-If all else fails, you can turn to artificial incubation.
+If a parrot is destroying its clutch, provide a more spacious cage with a well-positioned nest and minimize disturbances.
+If all else fails, utilize artificial incubation to eliminate parental judgment.

 Why Do Parrots Destroy Their Eggs?

-- Throw the eggs out of the nest
+- Knock the eggs out of the nest.

-In captivity, parrots mainly destroy their eggs for personal reasons that affect them, such as:
+Pet parrots usually destroy their eggs for reasons that affect them, such as:

 Fear or Stress

-Parrots will destroy their eggs if they feel stressed or in danger.
-This may be caused by:
+Parrots destroy their eggs when they feel stressed or in danger for these reasons:

-- Other birds trying to steal their nest, such as another pet parrot getting too close to the nesting box
+- Other birds move too close to the nesting box.

-Parrots are naturally cautious and dislike change.
-They’ll prioritize their own safety over their eggs because:
+Parrots are neophobes and dislike change.
+They prioritize safety over their eggs because:

-- Eggs attract predators.
-It’s safer to remove the eggs than invite danger.
+- Eggs attract predators, so they’ll remove the eggs to avoid inviting danger.

 - Lay more eggs.
-If the parents survive, they can lay and care for more eggs in the future.
+If the parents survive, they can lay more eggs.

-Aside from that, if the parents know that their offspring cannot hatch, throwing them out of the nest makes sense.
-The mother can forage or find a better nest location.
+If the parents are sure their eggs won’t hatch, throwing them out of the nest makes sense.

-Parrots are cavity-nesters.
-They select holes or chambers for their nests that are sheltered from the elements.
-According to the Journal of Ornithology, parrots select their nesting places based on:
+Parrots are cavity-nesters, selecting sheltered holes or chambers for their nests.
+According to the Journal of Ornithology, parrots choose their nesting places based on the following criteria:

-Researchers found that most parrots select nests on large surface areas that are high above the ground.
-The cavities need to be 1.6 to 3.3 feet deep.
-They must also have entryways that are appropriate to the body size of the parrots.
+Researchers found that most parrots select nests on large surface areas above the ground.
+The cavities were 1.6 to 3.3 feet deep with body-size entryways.

-If the nest is inadequate, it will stress out your parrots.
-They’ll see the area as vulnerable to the elements, predators, and other birds.
-Rather than contend with this, the parrot will break its eggs and start again in the future.
+If the nest is inadequate, it’ll stress out parrots, who see the area as vulnerable.
+Rather than contend with the challenges, the parents may break their eggs and try again in the future.

 Lack of Enrichment

 Parrots destroy their eggs when bored.
-If a parrot feels isolated, lacks enrichment, and doesn’t have proper socialization, it may decide to break its eggs for entertainment.
+If a parrot feels isolated, lacks enrichment, or doesn’t have proper socialization, it may destroy its eggs for fun.

-Egg-breaking in parrots may not always be intentional.
-In fact, it can be accidental.
-This happens if a parrot:
+Egg-breaking isn’t always intentional.
+It can be accidental, which happens when a parrot:

-- Jumps down onto soft-shelled eggs to protect or hide them
+- Jumps onto its eggs to protect or hide them.

-- Pushes the eggs too hard when rotating them
+- The eggs were ‘addled’ (pushed too hard when rotating them, leading to trauma).

 How Do Parrots Break Their Eggs?